-A former palace houses Palacio Nazarenas.
-The hotel was the end product of a three-year restoration project, carried out under the auspices of Peru's National Institute of Culture.
-Eight archaeologists guided the project.
-Inca stone walls encase a cloistered courtyard, a spa, oxygenated suites, personal butler service, an outdoor pool, and restaurants serving local cuisine.
-The all-suite hotel sits within the Andes mountain range, just a few minutes away from both the Plaza de Armas and the San Blas quarter.
+Palacio Nazarenas is housed in the remains of a former palace.
+The hotel is the end product of a three-year restoration project, carried out under the auspices of Peru's National Institute of Culture and guided by eight archaeologists.
+Incan stone walls encase a cloistered courtyard, a spa, oxygenated suites, personal butler service, an outdoor pool, and restaurants serving local cuisine.
+The all-suite hotel sits within the Andes mountain range, just a few minutes away from Cusco's Plaza de Armas and the artistic San Blas neighborhood.
 Inside, you'll find 16 chica suites, 29 suites, nine grand suites, and one Nazarenas suite.
-The rooms offer a variety of views, including the hillside Inca site of Sacsayhuamán and Cuzco’s cathedral in the Plaza del Armas.
+The rooms offer a variety of views, including the hillside Inca site of Sacsayhuamán and Cusco's iconic cathedral.
 Each bathroom features under-floor heating and Peruvian marble.

 Reviews From Our Travelers

 ...the Palacio Nazarenas and Sol y Luna were extraordinary...
 We wished we could stay longer at the Sol y Luna and Palacia Nazarenas.
 Rooms jaw-droppingly beautiful.
 Staff so, so nice.Lori Patel